Bira/octopus-carnival/_posts/2022-02-23-phantom-brigade.md

 catapults the Gray Company into a paragon-tier threat.
 In that case, making the Knights turn against him would be a key step in defeating their imperialist aims.

+If you want the Phantom Brigade to be evil after all, you can use their stats exactly as they are presented and only change their alignment and behavior.
+You can also add some Death Knights to their number, since they are also evil undead knights with their souls bound to their weapons.
+You might say those are members of the order who managed to retain their physical bodies after all this time.

+[1]: {{ "/projects/tnv/" | relative_url }}